CloseClose

 Aspirin is a non-steroidal anti-inflammatory drug used to relieve pain, reduce swelling and fever however, it can cause a variety of side effects

-Inflammation is the body’s response to injury or infection.
-Inflammation helps to remove harmful stimuli, irritants, infections and pathogens from the body.
-Oftentimes, when the body is inflamed, swelling, redness and pain can occur.
+Inflammation is the body's response to injury or infection.
+It helps remove harmful stimuli, irritants, diseases, and pathogens from the body.
+When the body is inflamed, swelling, redness, and pain can often occur.

 Gastrointestinal Disturbances

 Numerous studies have been done on the effects of aspirin on the GI tract.
-NSAIDs are the second leading cause of ulcers.
-Ulcers can cause internal bleeding in the stomach.
-If an ulcer is not treated, the stomach acids in the stomach can eat through the intestinal walls or can cause an obstruction in the digestive tract.
+NSAIDs are the second leading cause of ulcers, which can cause internal bleeding in the stomach.
+If an ulcer is not treated, the stomach acids can eat through the intestinal walls or obstruct the digestive tract.

 Skin Irritations